-- Reasoning with pupil. - Guided discussion with both the misbehaving child and the child subject to unwanted behaviour as to how the unwanted behaviour affected him/her. - Verbal reprimand including advice on how to improve. - Removal to another class for a short time. - Prescribing extra work or Behaviour Reflection Form. - Loss of privileges. - Detention during break or thinking time on the ramp - Communication with parents. - Withdrawal from school tour or school excursion
+- Reasoning with pupil. - Verbal reprimand including advice on how to improve. - Removal to another class for a short time. - Prescribing extra work or Behaviour Reflection Form. - Loss of privileges. - Detention during break, thinking time on the ramp - Communication with parents. - Withdrawal from school tour or school excursion